 (5 pages of text)

 In 2016, the deputy general manager of operations at DVMS Power Electronics Private Limited (DVMS) in Gujarat, India, was faced with a problem at the company’s transformer plant.
 In recent years, amidst growing demand, the company had experienced low manufacturing capacity and was often unable to fill customer orders.
-Various stakeholders had expressed their concerns about failing service levels.
-The deputy general manager was considering additional capacity as an option, but simply adding more capacity might negatively affect DVMS’ cost structure.
+Various stakeholders expressed their concerns about failing service levels.
+The deputy general manager was considering additional capacity as an option, but simply adding such capacity might negatively affect DVMS’ cost structure.
 He needed to consider the various short- and long-term options that would best benefit the company.
-He assigned the company’s summer intern the task of collecting the following data regarding the manufacturing of transformers at DVMS: the specific number of machines and workers, the processing time, and the monthly demand data.
-The intern needed to prepare a report that identified weak areas and suggested possible ways to expand capacity.
+He assigned the company’s summer intern the task of collecting the required data regarding the manufacturing of transformers at DVMS: the specified number of machines and workers, the processing time, and the monthly demand data for transformers.
+He needed to prepare a report that identified weak areas and suggested possible ways to expand capacity.

 This case is suitable in an operations management course for first-year MBA students or in an introductory course in operations for executive MBA programs.
 After completion of this case, students will be able to

 - understand basic operations concepts such as flow rate, demand rate, utilization, and implied utilization;

 - carry out process analysis for a capacity-constrained manufacturing system;

 - measure and monitor the process by cycle time, takt time, and Gantt chart; and

 - forecast demand based on patterns in historical data.